 We can store books and also a bunch of other stuff that we use (but that doesn’t look cute sitting out on the shelves).

-Here’s what it now looks like in our homeschool area with the storage cabinet:
+Here’s what it now looks like in our homeschool area with the homeschool storage cabinet:

-- We had the small, white, rolling drawers from before, so I just repurposed it here (but, any rolling drawers will work if you need them).
+- We had the white homeschool storage cart (with drawers) from before, so I just repurposed it here (but, any rolling drawers will work if you need them).

-Now, at a glance, we can see what is in each cube.
+Now, at a glance, we can see what is in each cube and immediately know where our homeschool room essentials reside.

 Plus, the cubes are awesome because if she wants something (like PlayDoh or crafts or paints), she can pull out the entire cube, use the supplies, and then put them back away when she’s finished just by sliding them back into the shelf spot.